moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is tree shaking?
 * What is Jenkins?
 * What are the advantages of GraphQL over REST ?
-* What does cherry-picking a commit with Git mean?

 #### HTML Questions: